Tile Installation Tips | 8 Step Guide

 Depending on the type of tile you’re using in your space, there may be slight imperfections or barely noticeable differences in size.
 We like using handmade tile because of the unique and custom look, but it’s always good to inspect the tile and ensure that none are broken or chipped before installing.

 Step Five: Dry Layout

-When getting close to the edges to cut the tiles, we always wait to cut the tiles until we are actually setting them, to ensure accuracy, and then do a handful at a time because I am throwing them all up on the wall within minutes while Jamie is cutting more.
-Use a tile pen, and mark the spots on the tile where you need the clean cut lines.
+When getting close to the edges, we always wait to cut the tiles until we are actually setting them, to ensure accuracy, and then do a handful at a time.
+Because I am throwing them all up on the wall within minutes while Jamie is cutting more.
+Use a tile installation pen, and mark the spots on the tile where you need the clean cut lines.

 Grout can be a trick thing to decide, so if you’re not sure what grout color to use, we put together a guide on How to Choose the Perfect Grout Color, with the top 5 grout colors we recommend.